 You would expect those who perform well within the first six games of the season and find themselves near the top of the table to be regular contenders in outright Premier League betting and remain in a similar league position over the next 32 games.

-There is, however, examples of teams outperforming expectation within the six games and then regressing to the mean (and worse) throughout the remainder of the season - Aston Villa’s drop from 6th to 17th in 2014/15 stands out as one example of this.
+There is, however, examples of teams outperforming expectation within the six games and then regressing to the mean (and worse) throughout the remainder of the season (or vice versa).
+Aston Villa’s drop from 6th to 17th in 2014/15 and Crystal Palace's jump from 20th to 11th last year stand out as two examples of this.

-It is interesting to note that the winner of Premier League has been outside the top four after six games on only two occasions since the 38 game season was introduced in 1995/96 - (Manchester United moved from 10th to 1st in 2002/03 and Manchester City won the league despite being 7th after six games in 2013/14).
+It is interesting to note that the winner of Premier League has been outside the top four after six games on only thee occasions since the 38 game season was introduced in 1995/96 - (Manchester United moved from 10th to 1st in 2002/03, Manchester City won the league despite being 7th after six games in 2013/14 and Chelsea moved from 8th to 1st in 2016/17).

 When teams perform poorly in the first six games